When asked how I cope with all that goes on in life, the answer is Internal Family Systems or IFS.

 The Punisher

-Before Unburdening: She believes that failure to achieve should be punished.
-Punishment comes in the form of not taking care of the physical body because it’s not worth taking care of.
+Before Unburdening: She believed that failure to achieve should be punished.
+Punishment came in the form of not taking care of my physical body, because it’s not worth taking care of.

 The Monster

-Before Unburdening: She prefers to blame me and take responsibility for bad things that have happened, instead of putting the responsibility on others for their actions.
+Before Unburdening: She preferred to blame me and take responsibility for bad things that have happened, instead of putting the responsibility on others for their actions.

-Taking responsibility motivates me to become better.
+Taking responsibility for other's actions motivated me to become better.
 Removing responsibility from others allows them to still be loved and respected by me.

-The Monster works with Unlovable and Not Good Enough.
-It prevents me from feeling Grief and Acceptance.
+The Monster worked with Unlovable and Not Good Enough.
+She prevented me from feeling Grief and Acceptance.

 After Unburdening: The Monster wants me to forgive myself for being human.
 No one is perfect.